Who Was the Good Samaritan?

 The scene of the story is set along that rugged and dangerous road that connected Jerusalem and Jericho.
-The distance is some seventeen miles and the descent from the Mt. of Olives to the priestly community of Jericho was near 4,000 feet (figures vary with different writers).
+The distance is some seventeen miles, and the descent from the Mt. of Olives to the priestly community of Jericho was near 4,000 feet (figures vary with different writers).
 Under ideal conditions it would take some six hours to traverse the distance between the cities; longer if rest stops were engaged.

-In the Lord’s illustration a Hebrew man was making his way down this road when he was set upon by “robbers.”
-The word suggests one who not only is a thief, but a scoundrel who is willing to do bodily harm.
-The villains “stripped” the unfortunate man, “beat” him, and left him “half-dead.”
+In the Lord’s illustration a Hebrew man was making his way down this road when he was set upon by robbers.
+The word suggests one who not only is a thief but a scoundrel who is willing to do bodily harm.
+The villains stripped the unfortunate man, beat him, and left him half-dead.
 From subsequent information we learn that he had multiple wounds that would require tending, with several weeks of recuperation.

 The Superficial Religionists

-As the Hebrew victim lay by the road in his dire condition, a Jewish priest came that way, going “down” to Jericho.
+As the Hebrew victim lay by the road in his dire condition, a Jewish priest came that way, going down to Jericho.
 It is important to note the direction of his travel.
 Some liberal writers have attempted to excuse his lack of compassion under the guise he was headed to Jerusalem for priestly duties, hence was justified in not being delayed by this sensitive situation.
 This criticism actually is directed toward Jesus!
 The downward reference (i.e., away from Jerusalem) dissolves that quibble!

 Again, as with priests, Levites should have been a pristine examples of benevolence.
 But this one was not!
 He likewise “passed by on the other side.”
-Both men were so consumed with duties of “ceremony,” and perhaps gripped with fear, that they took no measure of the worth of a fellow human, created in the image of God (cf. Hosea 6:6; Matthew 12:9-13).
+Both men were so consumed with duties of ceremony — perhaps gripped with fear — that they took no measure of the worth of a fellow human created in the image of God (cf. Hos.
+6:6; Mt.
+12:9-13).

 The Courageous Samaritan